 Last year, Take Me Outside Day had over 250 schools across Canada participate.
 This year, we're hoping to have over 100,000 students show their support for taking it outside.
 And it would be great if some adults joined in too!

 We’re trying to keep it simple, so here’s how you can get involved:

 Commit to spending 1 hour outside on October 24.
 (Ideally, it’s during class time, but outside recesses and lunches seem to be dwindling, so anything goes!)

 Visit our Facebook page (http://www.facebook.com/takemeoutside) and post pictures or stories of what you’re going to do on that day.
 As well, we’d love for you to post some pictures and stories after the fact.
 What did you do?
 Was it fun?
 Tell your story and share it with other schools across the country!
 If Facebook isn’t your thing in the classroom, no worries.
 You can still email us those pictures and stories, we’ll skip Facebook and just put them up on our website.

 Last year, some schools grabbed onto TMO Day and made it their own.
 If you want to organize something unique for your school, go for it!
 The doors are wide open for how you spend that 1 hour outside.
 And really, there’s no time limit.
 Some schools last year spent a whole morning or afternoon outside doing activities!
 We’d love to hear about whatever you do, so let us know.
 It’s your to be creative with!

 5. Spread the Word!

-If you have connections to media, maybe this is a great opportunity to have the local newspaper or tv station come out to cover the story.
+First off, we would really appreciate it if you passed on this poster and info about Take Me Outside Day to other education contacts you have.
+As well, if you have connections to media, maybe this is a great opportunity to have the local newspaper or tv station come out to cover the story.
 This is an important issue with the increasing rates of obesity, diabetes and generally poorer health that is resulting from these sedentary lifestyles.